martakisalex/computer-science-journal/dsa/dsa-tips.md

 Whenever we come across questions with multiple strings, it is best to think if Trie can help us.

+As you write each line of code, ask yourself why you are writing what you are and if you are accessing/manipulating the proper data.

 ## Logic Statement

 ```python